Joint Workshop of the 4th Extraction and Evaluation of Knowledge Entities from Scientific Documents (EEKE2023) and the 3rd AI + Informetrics (AII2023)

 JCDL2023

-News : Call for Paper: Special issue about “AI + Informetrics” (EEKE) at Jounrnal of Informetrics.
+News : Call for Paper: Special issue about “AI + Informetrics” (AII) at Jounrnal of Informetrics.
 More detailed information about this special issue can be visited at: https://eeke-workshop.github.io/2022/si-eeke-aii.html.

 News : The workshop proceedings of EEKE-AII 2023 are published and you can see at <http://ceur-ws.org/Vol-3451/>.